nykc/grunt-workflow/README.md

 - Dependencies: node, sass, grunt, bower
 - To install run npm install
+- run bower install to use any bower dependencies (optional)
 - Type grunt in your terminal to build the site and watch files

 The directory structure is as follows: